 According to SOLAS/IV, 15.8, “While all reasonable steps shall be taken to maintain the equipment in efficient working order to ensure compliance with all the functional requirements specified in regulation 4, malfunction of the equipment for providing the general radiocommunications required by regulation 4.8 shall not be considered as making a ship unseaworthy or as a reason for delaying the ship in ports where repair facilities are not readily available, provided the ship is capable of performing all distress and safety functions” [8].
 Hence failure of a test of general communications should be followed by a test of distress and safety functions.
 The failure of GMDSS equipment on the other hand could make a ship unseaworthy.

-There areFor non-convention vessels, [test before departure requirements are in accordance with flag-state regulation.
+For non-convention vessels, test before departure requirements are in accordance with flag-state regulation.

 2 alternative proposals for final paragraph:

 The survey, maintenance and repair requirements related to GMDSS and other communications, for example LRIT and SSAS, are also carried out while in port.

+Vessel certification, which involves testing, is a requirement for SOLAS convention vessels.
+Certification and PSC therefore have associated maintenance and repair requirements related to communications, which are not limited to GMDSS installations, for example LRIT and SSAS.
+To conduct such activity at sea may be impractical; increases hazards for personnel; and may deny a vessel operational use of communications.

 Timing and steps for the introduction of MFCN in L-Band and protection of MES in adjacent bands

 Timing of availability of spectrum and authorisation for SDL